AsTimeGoesBy111/ALS_Progression/README.md

 # Introduction
 We have ~5000000 lines of data about all features including demographics, clinical trial as well as lab test results for ~5000 ALS patients provided by PRO-ACT(Pooled Resource Open-Access ALS Clinical Trial Database).
+Clinically Progression Rate (PR) is very important feature for ALS patients, so our purpose here is to predict PR based on available patient features.<br>